it-at-m/muc-patternlab-vue/docs/components/muc-comment.md

 # muc-banner

-The muc-commment component can be used to display a comment in e.g. a chat.
+The muc-comment component can be used to display a comment in e.g. a chat.
+If you would like to display only text, we suggest using the more specific `muc-comment-text`.
+For more general integration, we recommend the more general `muc-comment`.

 ## Example Usage